 Cut the fat into the flour until it is in small pieces.
-Stir in the starter, sweetener, and milk until a soft dough just comes together.
-Cover and place in a warm spot in your kitchen for 7 to 12 hours.
+Stir in sourdough starter, sweetener, and milk until a soft dough just comes together.
+Cover and place in a warm spot to ferment for 7-12 hours.

 When ready to begin baking, combine salt, baking powder, and baking soda in a very small bowl until evenly mixed.
-Sprinkle this over the fermented dough and knead until it comes together into a cohesive, soft mass.
+Sprinkle mixture over the fermented dough and knead until it comes together into a cohesive, soft mass.

-Roll the dough out to 1/2 inch thick.
+Roll the dough out to ½ inch thick.
 Cut with 2- to 3-inch biscuit cutter and place the biscuits in a 10-inch oven-proof skillet, one next to another.